Iram501/Encoder/README.md

 # Encoder
-This is my first encoder.
+This app is used to encode and decode the given text.
+It is build using python.